tariqajyusuf/fidesdocs/pages/regulations/cpra/dsar_cpra.md

 # CPRA Step 05
 # Providing User Right of Access
     As outlined in section one above, you must provide your consumers with the ability to request access to their personal data and to receive this within 45 days.
-You may also request a 45 day extension in the even of a legitimate reason or delay in processing their request.
+You may also request a 45 day extension in the event of a legitimate reason or delay in processing their request.

 ## 1. Provide your user two ways to submit their access requests
     In order to fulfill this obligation, you must provide your consumer a minimum of two methods to make their request to your business.
 Typically these are: